jamsbury/Capstone-Information-Graphic/README.md

 #### Needed Visuals

+Think of this content as infographics to accompany our text, presented side by side.

 * Explain transition from school to work visually
 * Explain flexible scheduling more visually
 * Show businesses working with school on that impacts course content